AnuragBambardekar/SimpleScalar/README.md

 I am working on a Windows system, and the installation guide uses Linux commands to install SimpleScalar.
 So as a workaround, I installed Cygwin [Under Cygwin, source code designed for Unix-like operating systems may be compiled with minimal modification and executed.].
 Alternatively, I also installed VMWare Workstation which enables us to install Ubuntu-Linux on it.
 [Ultimately, I end up working on this.]
 Using Cygwin, we can install SimpleScalar as follows:
-1. Go to This document is a guide for installing SimpleScalar on a Linux system (umass.edu) [http://www.ecs.umass.edu/ece/koren/architecture/Simplescalar/installingSimpleScalar.htm]
+1. Go to the website link given below.
+There are various links on the page, one of which is a guide for installing SimpleScalar on a Linux system (umass.edu) [http://www.ecs.umass.edu/ece/koren/architecture/Simplescalar/installingSimpleScalar.htm]
 2. Download simplesim-3v0d.tgz
 3. Make a folder where you want to Install SimpleScalar.
 So I made a folder called “Project” and copied the downloaded .tgz file in here.